Ks89/BYAManager/README.md

 * restore settings to default values
 * open the download folder, directly from BYAManager
 * re-download files in the list directly in the browser, or in other programs
-* control some important features esecuting BYAManager via Command Line with a complete tutorial esecuting BYAManager.jar help
+* control some important features running BYAManager via Command Line with a complete tutorial executing "BYAManager.jar help"
-* move a completed download into the iTunes folder (only on Mac and Windows) to be able to update/restore your device from iTunes without re-download the ipsw.
+* move a completed download into the iTunes folder (only on Mac and Windows) to be able to update/restore your device from iTunes without re-download the file ".ipsw".

-####BYAManager does:
+####BYAManager:
-* automatically check and update itself every 24 hours, with BYAUpdater
+* checks and updates itself automatically every 24 hours, with BYAUpdater
-* automatically check and update the databse every 24 hours
+* checks and updates automatically the databse every 24 hours
-* download files at full speed using multiple process
+* downloads files at full speed using multiple process
-* check the integrity os a file with hash algoririthm sha1.
+* checks the integrity os a file with hash algoririthm (SHA1).
-* during the startup of the program, can try to restore incompleted/damaged files
+* tries to restore incompleted/damaged files, during the startup of the program
-* check if a file has been downloaded before
+* checks if a file has been downloaded before
-* Log every actions in a file called BYAManager.log, near the executable
+* logs every actions in a file called BYAManager.log, near the executable

 ## Future extensions